DoD-Platform-One/bigbang/docs/DEVELOPMENT_MAINTENANCE.md

 1. Read release notes from upstream [Nexus Releases](https://help.sonatype.com/repomanager3/product-information/release-notes).
 Be aware of changes that are included in the upgrade.
 Take note of any manual upgrade steps that customers might need to perform, if any.
 1. Do diff of [upstream chart](https://github.com/sonatype/helm3-charts/tree/nexus-repository-manager-40.1.0/charts/nexus-repository-manager) between old and new release tags to become aware of any significant chart changes.
 A graphical diff tool such as [Meld](https://meldmerge.org/) is useful.
 You can see where the current helm chart came from by inspecting ```/chart/kptfile```
 1. Create a development branch and merge request from the Gitlab issue.
 1. Merge/Sync the new helm chart with the existing Nexus package code.
 A graphical diff tool like [Meld](https://meldmerge.org/) is useful.
 Reference the "Modifications made to upstream chart" section below.
 Be careful not to overwrite Big Bang Package changes that need to be kept.
-Note that some files will have combinations of changes that you will overwite and changes that you keep.
+Note that some files will have combinations of changes that you will overwrite and changes that you keep.
 Stay alert.
 The hardest file to update is the ```/chart/values.yaml``` because the changes are many and complicated.
 1. In `chart/Chart.yaml` update gluon to the latest version and run `helm dependency update chart` from the top level of the repo to package it up.
 1. Modify the `image.tag` value in `chart/values.yaml` to point to the newest version of Nexus.
 1. Update `chart/Chart.yaml` to the appropriate versions.
 The annotation version should match the ```appVersion```.